Richard Doell

-Richard Doell (1923 – March 6, 2008) was a distinguished American scientist known for developing the time scale for geomagnetic reversals with Allan V. Cox and Brent Dalrymple.
+Richard Doell (1923 – March 6, 2008) was an American geophysicist, known for developing the time scale for geomagnetic reversals with Allan V. Cox and Brent Dalrymple.
 This work was a major step in the development of plate tectonics.
 Doell shared the Vetlesen Prize with Cox and Dalrymple.

 Life and career

-Doell was born in Oakland, California in 1923 and grew up in Carpinteria, California.
+Doell was born in Oakland, California, U.S. in 1923, and grew up with his parents Raymond and Mable Doell in Carpinteria, California, U.S.